Joyce Piven: Personal life

 In 1954, Joyce Hiller met Byrne Piven at the University of Chicago.
 They wed a short time later.
 After relocating to New York, the couple had two children: daughter Shira Piven (born in 1961) and son Jeremy Piven (born in 1965).
 Both became actors; Shira is also a director for television and theater.
 Originally residing in Chicago, the Pivens moved to New York, then back to Chicago, then to Houston, Texas for a year; and finally in Evanston, Illinois, just north of Chicago.

 Byrne Piven died in 2002 at age 72.
 Joyce relocated to Los Angeles, California in 2017 to be with her children and grandchildren.

 Joyce Piven died on January 19, 2025, at the age of 94.
+She was buried alongside Byrne at Memorial Park Cemetery in Skokie, Illinois.